 BvL: The target audience is more or less the same as Blender itself - individual artists and small studios.
 It's not meant to be a render engine for Hollywood.
 It's meant to be something that is easy to use, that produces renders quickly without too many technical parameters to tweak.
 I tried to keep it as simple as possible.
 The other thing I tried to do is make it more interactive.
-In Cycles you got a realtime interactive preview which updates while your working.
+In Cycles you got a realtime interactive preview which updates while you're working.
 That's really important.
-In the Open Movies we had some rather complicated renders and whenever you hit "Render" it took several minutes until you actually saw pixels.
-So tweaking parameters took a lot time.
+In the Open Movies we had some rather complicated renders and whenever you hit "Render", it took several minutes until you actually saw pixels.
+So tweaking parameters took a lot of time.

 BD: You did not take the pure physically correct approach but allow a lot of cheating?

 BvL: We try to make it possible to cheat in various ways which are usually not possible in various physically based render engines.
-Basically if you want to do animation rendering and want it to render quicker you need to be able to disable various thinks like full Global Illumination or Caustics or reduce bounces for certain objects.
+Basically if you want to do animation rendering and want it to render quicker you need to be able to disable various things like full Global Illumination or Caustics or reduce bounces for certain objects.
 There are various more tricks that allow to render things not physically correct but suitable for animation.

 BD: That's what Cycles is probably gonna do in the next Open Movie.
 Are you looking forward to the work?

 BvL: That's in the next 4 months, so that's a bit scary.
 We'll see how it goes.
 We still got Blender Internal as fallback if we need it.
-But Cycles will be tested for various VFX tasks like render layers and render passes that will be composited with real footage and evironment lighting from real footage.
+But Cycles will be tested for various VFX tasks like render layers and render passes that will be composited with real footage and environment lighting from real footage.
 That will be the focus for the next few months, make it usable for VFX works.